Navkaran7007/Front_end_Assignment_3/ADVENTURE_PLAN.md

 #  The Beginning
-"You wake up in a dark forest.
-Two paths lie ahead.
-Which one do you take?"
+"You’re in a garden with two gates.
+One has flowers, the other has butterflies.
+Which gate do you choose?"
 Buttons:
-"Take the left path" → Leads to Slide 2
+"Flower Gate" → This take to Slide 2
-"Take the right path" → Leads to Slide 3
+"Butterfly Gate" → This takes to Slide 3

-# The Mysterious Cave
+# The Fountain
-"You find a cave with glowing lights inside.
-What do you do?"
+A fountain bubbles with rainbow water.
+Do you drink it or walk away?"
 Buttons:
-"Enter the cave" → Game Win
+"Take a sip" → Game Win
-"Turn back" → Leads to the starting point
+"Leave quietly" → Returns to the starting position

-# The Haunted Cabin
+# The shed
-"You see an abandoned cabin.
-There's a strange sound inside.
+"You find an old shed with a creaky door.
+A giggle comes from inside.
 What do you do?"
 Buttons:
-"Open the door" → Game Over
+ "Open the door" → Game Win
-"Run away" → Leads back to the starting point
+ "Run back" → Returns to the starting position

+Game Restarts....